How to use 〜じゃない(= janai) & 〜んじゃない(=~ njanai)

 = I look different (←I don’t look like myself) when I wear fake eyelashes.

-BUT you can make a positive sentences with it!
+BUT you can make a positive sentence with it!
 Keep reading!
 I will explain that form a little later in the lesson.

 ●ではありませんか?